 This was noted by the Council.

-24/094 Tennis Court
+24/094 Tennis Court – appendix 3

-To receive clerk’s report and recommendations and approve hosting platform to online booking platform.
+To receive clerk’s report and recommendations and consider approving subscription to an online booking platform.

 Resolved, PROPOSED BY Cllr Webb and SECONDED BY Cllr White to merge the tennis court booking with the Memorial Hall booking portal at the annual cost of £250.